ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 ### Main menu

 Open the texture `Jetty_Cat` and make sure that its axis is placed in the center of it.
-Then, create a new type with it.
+Then, create a new template with it.
 It will be purely decorative, so we won't write any code here.

 Then, open the texture "Button_Play" and make sure that its axis is at the center, and its collision shape is **circular**.

 ![The collision shape of a "Play" button](./images/tutJettyCat_28.png)

-After that, create a new type with this texture.
+After that, create a new template with this texture.
 In its On Step code, put the following:

 ```js
 if (ct.touch.collideUi(this)) {